Employer collaboration and partnerships

 - Client projects

 Accenture sponsors several ITMOC projects that involve students researching an issue of concern that the company faces in its consulting engagements.
-Examples include the future of UK border control, identity management in the UK, and utility computing, the integration of strategy and technology consulting in the context of digital transformation.
+Examples have included: change management in technology consulting, the future of UK border control, identity management in the UK, utility computing, and the integration of strategy and technology consulting in the context of digital transformation.
+Recent projects include researching tech trends in the retail and banking sectors, helping to develop Accenture's Tech Vision.

-The project work forms the basis of the students’ dissertations, and each project involves two ITMOC students (currently EU only) working closely with a consultant over the dissertation period.
+The project work forms the basis of the students’ dissertations, and each project involves two-to-three ITMOC students working closely with a consultant/managing director over the dissertation period.
 The reports arising from the ITMOC projects have been published within Accenture’s Knowledge Archive Series.

-The programme now works closely with the global consultancy firm Deloitte, who contribute to the ITMOC guest lecture series.
-The company also has also sponsored several ITMOC summer projects, and a number of ITMOC graduates have been recruited on to its graduate scheme.
+The ITMOC programme works closely with the global consultancy firm Deloitte, who contribute to the ITMOC guest lecture series.
+The company has also sponsored several ITMOC summer research projects, and a number of ITMOC graduates have been recruited to its graduate scheme.

-Deloitte also provide several ITMOC projects that involve students researching a area of relavance to Deloitt's policy and consultancy strategy.
-For instance, this year five ITMOC students are evaluating the future of the IT department in the banking and pharmaceutical sector with senior Deloitte managers.
+Deloitte also provide several ITMOC projects that involve students researching a area of relavance to Deloitte's policy and consultancy strategy.
+For instance, recently ITMOC students have evaluated the future of the IT department in the banking and pharmaceutical sectors and the future role of the CIO.
+Another project involved collaborating with Deloitte to research the impact of the Internet of Things (IOT) on business models and digital transformation.

 Informed Solutions is a UK technology and management consultancy firm based in Manchester.
 ITMOC students are collaborating with Informed Solutions to look at the role of senior management teams in strategic transformation.